This quick tour is designed to help you find your way around the site.

 Family and friends ("Advisers") created this charitable Donor Advised Fund ("Fund") at The Foundation in honor or in memory of a loved one(s).
 Fund Advisers and their families may not personally benefit, nor direct specific individuals to benefit, from the Fund.
 Advisers may recommend grants from the Fund to 501(c)3 nonprofits, Jewish or otherwise, locally, nationally and in Israel.
 The Foundation legally controls the Fund and vets all grantees.
 View or download information about Donor Advised Funds.

-Established in 1954, the Jewish Community Foundation of Los Angeles manages charitable assets of more than $1 billion entrusted to it by over 1,300 families.
-The Foundation partners with its donors to shape meaningful philanthropic strategies, magnify the impact of giving and build enduring charitable legacies.
-Over the past 15 years, The Foundation has distributed over $1 billion in grants to thousands of nonprofits across a diverse spectrum.
+Established in 1954, the Jewish Community Foundation of Los Angeles manages charitable assets of more than $1.5 billion entrusted to it by over 1,400 families.
+The Foundation partners with its clients to shape meaningful philanthropic strategies, magnify the impact of giving and build enduring charitable legacies.

 Visit us at www.jewishfoundationla.org.
 Contact us at advancement@jewishfoundationla.org or (323) 761-8704.